tweag/haskell-training/material/webapi.md

 ---

-We need to import the `:-` operator from the `Servant` library and enable the `TypeOperators` extensions to be able to use operators in a type definition.
+We need to import the `:-` operator from the `Servant` library and enable the `TypeOperators` extension to be able to use operators in a type definition.

 ```haskell
 {-# LANGUAGE TypeOperators #-}